raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

-This document defines a new DNS Stateful Operation OPCODE used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
+This document defines a new DNS OPCODE, for DNS Stateful Operations (DSO).
+DSO messages are used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax.
+This document defines an initial set of TLVs, including ones used to manage session timeouts and termination.
 This mechanism is intended to reduce the overhead of existing “per-packet” signaling mechanisms with “per-message” semantics as well as defining new stateful operations not defined in EDNS(0).